richardoyelabi/social-video-django-server/README.md

 # social-video-django-server
-This Django project provides a robust API for a premium content sharing platform.
+This Django project provexcu robust API for a premium content sharing platform.
 On this platform, creators would create content that could be free or premium for 'regular' users.
 The API is documented at https://bit.ly/3X7GaUX

 The project's django config folder is named djangoserver.
-I know it isn't structured exactly pleasantly; my excuse is I was new to Django when I started this project haha.
-Okay, maybe not that good an excuse.
+I know it isn't structured exactly pleasantly, my apologies 🙃

 To test run it, make sure you've got Docker and Docker-compose installed.